codeguy/php-the-right-way/_posts/14-01-01-Community.md

 ## PHP User Groups

 If you live in a larger city, odds are there's a PHP user group nearby.
-Although there's not yet an official list of PUGs, you can easily find your local PUG by searching on [Google][google] or [Meetup.com][meetup].
+Although there's not yet an official list of PUGs, you can easily find your local PUG by searching on [Google][google], [Meetup.com][meetup] or [PHP.ug][php-ug].
 If you live in a smaller town, there may not be a local PUG; if that's the case, start one!

 [Read about User Groups on the PHP Wiki][php-wiki]